 (a) Charter - The word "charter" shall mean this charter and any amendment to it hereafter adopted.

+(b) City - The word "city" shall mean the City of Watertown.

+(c) City Bulletin Board - The words "city bulletin board" shall mean the bulletin board in the administration building on which the city clerk posts official notices of meetings and upon which other official city notices are posted, and the bulletin boards at any other locations as may be designated city bulletin boards by the city council.
+Any information required to be posted on the city bulletin board shall also be posted on the city website.

+(d) City Agency - The words "city agency" shall mean any multiple-member body, any department, division, or office of the city of Watertown.

+(e) City Officer - The words "city officer" when used without further qualification or description, shall mean a person having charge of an office or department of the city who in the exercise of his or her powers or duties exercises some portion of the sovereign power of the city.

+(f) City Website - The words "city website" shall mean the official website maintained by the City of Watertown.

+(g) Department Head – The words “department head” shall mean a person having responsibility and oversight for the operation and management of a city department.

-(b) Emergency - The word "emergency" shall mean a sudden, unexpected, unforeseen happening, occurrence or condition which necessitates immediate action or response.
+(h) Emergency - The word "emergency" shall mean a sudden, unexpected, unforeseen happening, occurrence or condition which necessitates immediate action or response.

-(c) Full Council, Full Multiple-Member Body - The words "full council" or "full multiple-member body" shall mean the entire authorized complement of the town council, school committee or other multiple-member body notwithstanding any vacancy which might exist.
+(i) Full Council, Full Multiple-Member Body - The words "full council" or "full multiple-member body" shall mean the entire authorized complement of the city council, school committee or other multiple-member body notwithstanding any vacancy which might exist.

-(d) general laws - The words "general laws" (all lower case letters) shall mean laws enacted by the state legislature which apply alike to all cities and towns, to all cities, to all towns, or to a class of two or more cities and or towns of which Watertown is a member
+(j) general laws - The words "general laws" (all lower case letters) shall mean laws enacted by the state legislature which apply alike to all cities and towns, to all cities, to all towns, or to a class of two or more cities and or towns of which Watertown is a member

-(e) General Laws - The words "General Laws" (initial letter of each word in upper case letters) shall mean the General Laws of the Commonwealth of Massachusetts, a codification and revision of statutes enacted on December 22, 1920, and including all amendments thereto subsequently adopted.
+(k) General Laws - The words "General Laws" (initial letter of each word in upper case letters) shall mean the General Laws of the Commonwealth of Massachusetts, a codification and revision of statutes enacted on December 22, 1920, and including all amendments thereto subsequently adopted.

-(f) Initiative Measure - The words "initiative measure" shall mean a measure proposed by the voters through the initiative process provided under this charter.
+(l) Initiative Measure - The words "initiative measure" shall mean a measure proposed by the voters through the initiative process provided under this charter.

-(g) Local Newspaper - The words "local newspaper" shall mean a newspaper of general circulation within Watertown, with either a weekly or daily circulation.
-Any information required to be published in a local newspaper shall also be posted on the town website.
+(m) Local Newspaper – The words “local newspaper” shall mean a newspaper or electronic or other media of general circulation within Watertown, with either a weekly or daily circulation.
+Any information required to be published in a local newspaper shall also be posted in the city website.

-(h) Majority Vote - The words "majority vote" shall mean a majority of those present and voting, unless another provision is made by ordinance, by law, or by its own rules.
+(n) Majority Vote - The words "majority vote" shall mean a majority of those present and voting, unless another provision is made by ordinance, by law, or by its own rules.

-(i) Measure - The word "measure" shall mean any ordinance, order, resolution, or other vote or proceeding adopted, or which might be adopted by the town council or the school committee.
+(o) Measure - The word "measure" shall mean any ordinance, order, resolution, or other vote or proceeding adopted, or which might be adopted by the city council or the school committee.

-(j) Multiple-member Body - The words "multiple-member body" shall mean any board, commission, committee, sub committee, or other body consisting of two or more members whether elected, appointed or otherwise constituted, but not including the town council, the school committee, and the trustees of the public library.
+(p) Multiple-member Body - The words "multiple-member body" shall mean any board, commission, committee, sub committee, or other body consisting of two or more members whether elected, appointed or otherwise constituted, but not including the city council, the school committee, and the trustees of the public library.

-(k) Referendum Measure - The words "referendum measure" shall mean a measure adopted by the town council or by the school committee which is protested by the referendum procedures provided under this chapter.
+(q) Referendum Measure - The words "referendum measure" shall mean a measure adopted by the city council or by the school committee which is protested by the referendum procedures provided under this charter.